-PATTERNS OF OBJECT-ORIENTED SYSTEMS
+5633 PATTERNS OF OBJECT ORIENTED SYSTEMS

 Prerequisite: CMSC-5613.
-This course will investigate the use of patterns in objectoriented software development.
+This course will investigate the use of patterns in object oriented software development.
 Topics include analysis patterns, design patterns, and enterprise system patterns.
+This course is normally offered in the fall and spring semesters.

-NETWORK SECURITY
+5643 NETWORK SECURITY

+Prerequisites: CENG-5213.
 This course focuses on the concepts, terminology and practice of network security.
 Topics include the fundamental goals of network security and practical applications of wired and wireless network security techniques such as applications of cryptology in network protocols, authentication, access control, network security devices such as firewalls and intrusion detection and prevention systems, incident response, log analysis, honeypots and honeynets.
 This course prepares students for the CompTIA Network+ and Security+ certification exams.
 Students are required to research and present an APAP format research paper.
 Laboratory 2 hours.
+This course is normally offered in the fall and spring semesters.

-CLOUD ARCHITECTURE AND SECURITY
+5653 CLOUD ARCHITECTURE AND SECURITY

+Prerequisite: CMSC-4643 or CMSC-5643.
 This course covers cloud computing architecture and cloud security concepts including access control and management, governance, logging, and encryption methods.
 It also covers security-related compliance protocols and risk management strategies, as well as procedures related to auditing cloud security infrastructure.
-Students will have hands-on experience designing solutions for AWS cloud-based platforms and operations that maintain data availability while protecting the confidentiality and integrity of information.
+Students will have handson experience designing solutions for AWS cloud-based platforms and operations that maintain data availability while protecting the confidentiality and integrity of information.
 This includes security controls, disaster recovery plans, and continuity management plans that address physical, logical, and human factors.
 This course prepares students for the CompTIA Security+ certification exam.
 Students are required to research and present an APA format research paper.
 Laboratory 2 hours.
+This course is normally offered in the fall and spring semesters.

-NETWORK FORENSICS 5663
+5663 NETWORK FORENSICS

 Prerequisite: CMSC-4643 or CMSC-5643.
-Introduces digital forensic concepts and practices on local area networks, wide area networks and large-scale networks such as the Internet.
+Introduces digital forensic concepts and practices on local area networks, wide area networks and large scale networks such as the Internet.
 Lectures include topics such as investigative techniques, and how to conduct a cyber investigation, manage chain-of-evidence and follow a cyber-trail.
 A large part of the course involves demonstrations and hands-on labs, including: use of network forensic tools such as packet monitors, security information and event managers (SIEMs), tracers, and other tools useful for analyzing events.
 Many of the labs involve analysis of packet captures of both actual attacks and theoretical malfeasance by offenders.
 Students have a final lab exercise instead of a final exam, and are required to research and present an APA format research paper.
 Laboratory 2 hours.
+This course is normally offered in the spring semester.

-COMPUTER SYSTEMS RISK MANAGEMENT 5673
+5673 COMPUTER SYSTEMS RISK MANAGEMENT

 This course applies the NIST Risk Management Framework (RMF) as students complete project deliverables and communicate project results, integrating Enterprise and Cloud System risk management principles and standards.
 Students will develop in-depth analytic competencies to relevant risk problems.
 Students are to research and present a Computer Risk Report instead of a final exam.
+This course is normally offered in the summer semester.

-OFFENSIVE SECURITY AND PENETRATION TESTING
+5683 OFFENSIVE SECURITY AND PENETRATION TESTING

-Prerequisite: CMSC-5643.
-This course prepares students to conduct successful offensive security, penetration testing, and ethical hacking projects.
+Prerequisite: CMSC-5643.This course prepares students to conduct successful offensive security, penetration testing, and ethical hacking projects.
 The course covers proper planning, scoping and reconnaissance, and then dives deep into scanning, target exploitation, password attacks, and wireless and Web applications with detailed hands-on exercises.
 Students will participate in an intensive, hands-on Capture the Flag exercise, conducting a penetration test against a sample target organization.
 This course prepares students for the professional CompTIA PenTest+Security certification exam.
-Laboratory 2
+Laboratory 2 hours.
+This course is normally offered in the summer semester.

-ARTIFICIAL INTELLIGENCE 5713
+5713 ARTIFICIAL INTELLIGENCE